scop/wrun/README.md

 Order of the matcher arguments is significant: the first match of each is chosen.

 As a special case, a matcher argument with no matcher part is treated as if it was given with the matcher */*.
+On Windows, .exe is automatically appended to any archive exe path resulting from a */ prefixed match.

 URL fragments, if present, are treated as hashAlgo-hexDigest strings, and downloads are checked against them.